CSSE6400/P03-Brewbucks/backend/README.md

 - Updates an existing menu item by item_id.
 Expects JSON data with any fields to update (name, description, price, orderable).

 18. DELETE /menu_items/<int:item_id>:
-- Deletes a menu item by item_id
+- Deletes a menu item by item_id if the user is a employee